BoxscaleLabs/BoxscaleLabs/README.md

 ## Boxscale Labs | Bruce Marshall 👋

-> **"Give me a 5MB kernel and I will build from there."**

-Minimalist software developer and **Security Researcher** with 20 years of experience building high-scale, **performant** systems for major tech companies.
+Minimalist software developer and **Security Researcher** with 20 years of experience building high-scale, performant systems for major tech companies.
 I founded **Boxscale Labs** as an R&D hub to share innovations that prioritize performance and security over bloat.

 ### 🏛 The Philosophy
 I believe that **minimalism is the ultimate defense** against technical debt and security vulnerabilities.
 By building only what is necessary, I reduce the attack surface and ensure every line of code is both performant and auditable.